 When it comes to mule deer, Utah has a “general” deer season and a “limited-entry” (LE) deer season.
 Typically, the LE deer tags are much harder to draw but offer a better chance at harvesting a top-quality buck.
 The general season tags are much easier to draw which means there is an increase in hunter pressure and generally speaking, bigger bucks are harder to find.
 However, even on the general season hunts, quality bucks can be found and are killed every year.

-Utah is a preference point state which means that during the tag drawing process, applicants with higher points will draw the tags.
-A portion of the tags in the LE draw do go to random applicant, so you do have a chance of drawing an LE deer tag every year regardless of how many points you have.
+Utah is a preference point state which means that during the tag drawing process, applicants with the most amount of points will draw the tags.
+In the Limited-Entry drawing, 50% of the tags do go to random applicants so you do have a chance of drawing a Limited- Entry tag every year regardless of how many points you have.
 Every year you apply for a tag but don’t draw, you will accrue an additional preference point to increase your odds of drawing the following year.
 Generally speaking, you can have a good idea of whether you will draw a tag or not prior to applying for a tag if you look at the previous years drawing statistics.

 If you have never applied for Utah before or would like to apply for the units we guide, please contact us prior to or during the application period (typically during March/April) and we can help you out.
-Because of the short muzzleloader and rifle deer seasons, we typically only have time for 1 hunt per season, so these guided hunts fill up soon after draw results come out!
+Because of the short muzzleloader and rifle deer seasons, we have limited time and aren’t able to take many clients so these guided hunts tend to fill up quickly after the draw results come out!